luccasgreff/voll-medical-hospital/README.md

 ## Description

 Rest API responsible for the back-end processes of a fictional hospital.
-Registering, consulting, updating & delet3ing data from medics, patients & appointments.
+Registering, consulting, updating & deleting data from medics, patients & appointments.

 ## Technologies